vbalalian/vbalalian/README.md

 #### [RomanCoins](https://github.com/vbalalian/RomanCoins)

 A simple data engineering project, currently limited to a working web scraper that collects information about ancient Roman coins, such as mass and diameter.
-Though the data may not be ideal for deep analysis, [web scraper notebook](RomanCoins/web_scraping/web_scraper.ipynb) highlights web scraping techniques and data visualization to identify potential patterns and trends in the coin data.
+Though the data may not be ideal for deep analysis, the [web scraper notebook](RomanCoins/web_scraping/web_scraper.ipynb) highlights web scraping techniques and data visualization to identify potential patterns and trends in the coin data.

 #### [Cyclistic_case_study](https://github.com/vbalalian/Cyclistic_case_study)